 How do I request reciprocity?

-Please contact the Office of Professional Development if you would like to request reciprocity from another school (requests for reciprocity will need to be made by the OPD, not the student or graduate).
+Please contact the Office of Professional Development if you would like to request reciprocity from another school.
+Requests for reciprocity must be made by the OPD, not the student or graduate.

 Toledo Law will only request reciprocity from one school at a time for an individual.

 Please note that there are circumstances under which Toledo Law may not be able to

 request reciprocity from another school.
 Whether OPD is able to make a request is